noorafsha08/neuroscribe/README.md

 Spotify API – Music suggestions

-Firebase – Authentication & Firestore
+Firebase – Authentication and Firestore

-💡 Future Enhancements
-Voice note input with speech-to-text

-Personalised AI suggestions based on user trends

-Dark mode support

-Full offline capability

 ❤️ Built With
-Built with passion to merge mental health awareness with productivity using modern web technologies.
+Built with passion to merge mental health awareness with productivity using modern web and AI technologies.

 ✨ Connect with Me
 LinkedIn | GitHub